The Intelligence AI Can't Replicate

 The gap in procurement AI isn't between human judgment and machine capability.
 It's between organisations that have made their best people's knowledge explicit, and organisations that haven't.
 The former can use AI to genuinely dangerous effect.
 The latter will keep running pilots that stall the moment the tool needs to understand what it's looking at.

 Your expertise isn't what AI is replacing.
 It's what AI requires.
 The question is whether you're going to leave it locked in your head.
+Map where AI can add the most value in your procurement workflow.

 Related Articles